 M.A., Luther Seminary

-Mr. Green’s primary areas of research are in dogmatic theology, metaphysics, and phenomenology, with a particular interest in the thought of Hans Urs von Balthasar and Martin Heidegger.
+Mr. Green’s primary areas of research are in dogmatic theology and metaphysics, with a particular interest in the thought of Hans Urs von Balthasar and Martin Heidegger.
 In the fall of 2017 Lance will begin his Ph.D. in theology at the University of St. Andrews in Scotland.
-Hailing from the Pacific Northwest, Lance is an avid cyclist, mountain biker, and outdoorsman.
-Lance’s ultimate dream is to read Christian mystics while ascending a mountain.
+Hailing from the Pacific Northwest, Lance is an avid cyclist and outdoorsmen, believing books are best read atop a mountain.